“The

 Good churchmen and the Puritans, who were in the habit of not celebrating even four times a year.
 So with canon 25, the point was not that the cope was not to be regularly worn, but that the Bishop, the Dean, or at least a Prebendary or Canon resident, must celebrate, “in a cope,” in cathedrals on the principle festivals ; “the epistoler and gospeller being vested agreeably and properly to the church’s use” – that was, in copes also.

-Then the ornaments
+Then

-under proper authority.”
+the Queen under proper authority.”

-The question was, what was
+The question was,

-everything possible for reverence and decency of Divine
+do everything possible for reverence and decency of Divine

 service.